-Dr. Suzanne Sisley, a faculty member and researcher at the University of Arizona, was informed that her positions would not be renewed last month, likely a result of her federally approved research into the treatment of PTSD with medical marijuana.
-On July 28th, they denied her appeal for reinstatement.
-As an Iraq War veteran diagnosed with PTSD and a proud University of Arizona alum, I'm outraged that the university has put politics before the care of our Nation's Veterans.
+Dr. Suzanne (Doc Sue) Sisley, a former faculty member and researcher at The University of Arizona, was informed that her positions would not be renewed last year, likely a result of her proposed federally approved research into the treatment of post traumatic stress with medical grade marijuana.
+On July 28th, 2014 they denied her appeal for reinstatement.
+As veterans diagnosed with PTSD who have proudly served our country, we are outraged that the state of Arizona has continuously placed politics before the care of our Nation's Veterans.
 This petition came about as a result of that frustration, as a way to share our activities with supporters, provide updates on our advocacy work as well as to express our concerns and discontent with a system that has been abusing us for far too long.

-With no explanation for her termination given, it seems the University of Arizona fired Dr. Sisley for attempting to conduct research that may have caused backlash from state lawmakers.
-They let politics trump science, education and veterans suffering in each of the 50 states.
-Our nation's veterans are committing suicide at astonishing rates, more than 22 times (a misleading, low ball estimate based off of incomplete data from the Veterans Administration) every single day and the "leadership" in the state of Arizona -- and by proxy the United States Government -- have done everything within their power to block this potentially life saving research intended to help them?
+With no explanation for her termination given, it appears the University of Arizona fired Doc for attempting to conduct research that caused a considerably harsh backlash from hyper-conservative state lawmakers.
+The university let politics trump science, education and veterans suffering in each of the 50 states.
+Our nation's veterans are committing suicide at astonishing rates, more than 22 times (a misleading, low ball estimate based off of incomplete data from the Veterans Administration) every single day and the "leadership" in the state of Arizona -- and by proxy the United States Government -- have done everything within their power to block this potentially life saving research intended to help them.

 We have pleaded with the state "leadership" to reinstate Doc at one of the other public universities, requesting they provide her with the necessary space and resources she needed to conduct her scientific research.

 We have explained to both state and federal "leadership" how Doc's study could mean the difference between life and death for countless veterans.